hl7au/au-fhir-ps/input/pagecontent/uc-interstate.md

 1. Resulting updates may be communicated back to Dr Lowe and Jeramy to maintain continuity of care.

 ### Flow
-1. Dr Samuels’ CIS scans the QR code and accesses the patient summary via the Smart Health Link.
+1. Dr Samuels’ CIS scans the QR code to gain access to the patient summary via the Smart Health Link.
-1. Dr Samuels reviews the summary, which may include medications, problems, allergies, immunisations, observations, and recent care events.
+1. The patient summary is retrieved from a patient summary host system indicated by the Smart Health Link.
-1. The summary supports clinical decision-making during the consultation.
+1. Dr Samuels views the patient summary in the consultation.

 #### Sequence Diagram
 <div>